wonderkiln/SPGooglePlacesAutocomplete/README.md

 ### Sample Code

 For an example of how to use SPGooglePlacesAutocomplete, please see the included example project.
-Be sure to replace `kGoogleAPIKey` with your Google API key!
+I put a functional Google API key in the project, please don't use it elsewhere!